 It may seem like all wristbands look alike, but they are more different than you think.
 Generally speaking, there are two kinds of wristbands - silicone and Tyvek.

 With Tyvek, you can change the solid color or the pattern on the paper, but there’s usually only the paper Tyvek to choose from.
-Silicone, however, is abundant with various changes.
-For starters, at Rapid Wristbands, there are seven different kinds of wristbands.
+Silicone, however, comes in many different styles.
+At Rapid Wristbands, there are seven different kinds of wristbands.
 With each one, you can change the style, font type, color, size, and design of the wristband.

 Silicone Can Break Easily